tanjir8563/UniRank/README.md

   <img width="900" alt="Traditional New Impression Only Paradigm" src="./assets/figures/new_impression_only_paradigm.png">
 </p>

 **Figure 1.
 Traditional New Impression Only Paradigm.** Most conventional ranking systems train on the latest impressed target item only.
-Historical positive feedback is used as auxiliary behavior context, usually through target attention, pooling, or aggregation, before being combined with target item, user profile, and context features in a feature interaction layer.
+Historical positive feedback is used as auxiliary behavior context, usually through target attention, pooling, or aggregation, before being combined with the target item, user profile, and context features in a feature interaction layer.
 This paradigm is efficient, but it treats each target impression as an independent sample and does not fully exploit the step-by-step evolution of user behavior.

 <p align="center">
   <img width="1200" alt="UniRank Auto-Regressive Paradigm" src="./assets/figures/auto_regressive_paradigm.png">
 </p>

 **Figure 2.
 UniRank Auto-Regressive Paradigm.** UniRank reorganizes user histories as sequential training samples.
-Each behavior step can be represented with action-aware tokens, target item tokens, and non-sequential feature tokens.
+Each behavior step can be represented with action-aware sequential tokens, target item, and non-sequential feature tokens.
 Instead of only predicting the latest impression, the model learns from the chronological behavior sequence and supports multi-task prediction at different positions.
 This design better matches long user histories and enables unified sequence-feature interaction.

 Following the paper, UniRank organizes representative unified ranking models into two architectural paradigms: